AnkitSiva/vim/README.md

 # Ankit's Vim Profile
 Quick shout-out to Nathaniel Ringo who goes to the U of M and helped me get on my feet with Vim!

+*Important*: You _must_ use Vim8 for all the features to work seamlessly.
+On macOS this is as easy as `brew install vim`.

 To get started with my Vim profile, you should probably remove your current Vim profile by running:
 `rm ~/.vim/vimrc`
 Next, open Vim and run `:PlugInstall`